English language teaching – our mini guide to some of the most common words in the profession.

 Master of Arts or Master of Science Degree in Teaching English as a Foreign Language/Teaching English to Speakers of Other Languages.

 This degree would be the next step after the DELTA.
-There are a great number of courses available in universities in English-speaking universities around the world.
+Universities in the UK and other English speaking countries offer you a great choice of MAs.
 Like all courses, you should choose carefully.
 Take the time to look at the university’s reputation and the organisation of the course (and the cost) and also make sure that the modules or specialities offered cover your interests.

 English for Specific Purposes.
 This acronym covers the type of English that certain professions would need: engineers, doctors, lawyers.

 English for Academic Purposes.
 This is the English and the skills that students from abroad will need to study in an English-speaking university.
 It’s the type of English tested in IELTS and TOEFL for entrance to university is academic English.